roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 The AI provided detailed feedback comparable to an experienced editor specializing in non-fiction and scientific research writing.

-> "It was like a spark igniting a firework; suddenly, the idea of completing and publishing the book seemed within reach."
+> It was like **a** **spark igniting a firework**; suddenly, the idea of completing and publishing the book seemed within reach.

-## Implementing AI Feedback
+## Implementing AI Feedback in Book Writing

 With the AI's comments and criticisms, I embarked on the next stage of **rewriting and restructuring the book**.

 I revised the outline to make it more in tune with my target audience.

-> "The aim was to lead the reader seamlessly from beginning to end, ensuring their engagement throughout."
+> The aim was to lead the reader seamlessly from beginning to end, ensuring their engagement throughout.

 Thrilled with the results, I have now integrated GPT 3.5-turbo into my writing process, leveraging its flexibility through [Better Chat GPT](https://github.com/ztjhz/BetterChatGPT) interface.